sumithskk/News-Topic-Classification-Using-Transformer-/README.md

 ### Tokenizer Model - DistilBERT

-DistilBERT is a small, fast, cheap and light Transformer model trained by distilling BERT base.
-It has 40% less parameters than bert-base-uncased, runs 60% faster while preserving over 95% of BERT’s performances.
+DistilBER is Transformer model, offers a cost-effective and efficient alternative to BERT base.
+With 40% fewer parameters and a 60% faster runtime, it maintains over 95% of BERT's performance through distillation.

-Here, we are using model 'distilbert-base-uncased'.
-So we use tokenizer for the DISTILBERT model with the "base" architecture and the "cased" version.
+In our project, we're utilizing the 'distilbert-base-uncased' model.
+Hence, we employ the tokenizer designed for the DISTILBERT model with the "base" architecture and the "uncased" version.

 ### Steps followed in this project